-Sometimes Fujifilm photographers will feel greatly impressed with their SOOC photos taken with a Fujifilm mirrorless camera because of the unique color of Fuji’s SOOC vintage film simulations.
-By using custom film simulation recipes setting on Fujifilm mirrorless cameras, every shot is straight out of the camera (SOOC) and there will be less post-processing and editing needed.
+Using the custom film simulation recipes setting on Fujifilm mirrorless cameras, every shot is straight out of the camera (SOOC), requiring less post-processing and editing.
 This post is all about the best Fujifilm vintage film simulation recipes to store on your Fuji camera.

-As for myself, I’m using the Fujifilm X-T30 and quite happy with the preset and custom film simulations stored in my camera.
+As for myself, I’m using the Fujifilm X-T30 and am quite happy with the preset and custom film simulations stored in my camera.
 I have at least 7 film simulation recipes stored and I can quickly access them through the Q button.
 In this post, I’m going to reveal the best vintage custom film recipes I’ve used.
-Most of the recipes I’ve stored are popular film simulations from Fujixweekly’s Fujifilm recipes.

 Which one is the best Fujifilm vintage film recipe?

-If you are more of a portrait photographer or Instagram photographer, feel free to try Kodak Portra 400 recipe setting because the vintage still image result can be jawdropping.
-A photographer who is more into street and night photography can try out the CineStill 800T recipe.
-Let get into the main topic and here is the list of best SOOC film simulations for Fujifilm photographers.
+If you are more of a portrait or Instagram photographer, feel free to experiment with the Kodak Portra 400 recipe setting because the vintage still images result can be mesmerizing.
+A photographer who enjoys street and night photography can experiment with the CineStill 800T recipe.
+Let’s get into the core of the topic, and here’s a list of the best SOOC film simulations for Fujifilm photographers.

 Kodak Portra 400 Film Recipe